otomad/OtomadHelper/Datamosh/README.md

 ### Render
 This simply renders a part of the timeline and places it into the timeline in a single click.

-To use, make a selection in the timeline using I and O, then it will be rendered and added to your project, all in one click.
+To use, make a selection in the timeline using <kbd>I</kbd> and <kbd>O</kbd>, then it will be rendered and added to your project, all in one click.

 **The rendered file will support alpha/transparency, meaning you don't need to add a green screen and remove it after, the alpha is handled automatically.**